 Currently, it includes AppImage

-, which works on any recent enough Linux-based operating system.
+, which works on any recent enough Linux-based operating system and a .zip

 .AppImage